slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

 ```

 Here, `execcmd`s represent the simplest type of command: a program name
-(`argv[0]`) plus flags `argv[1], argv[2], ...`. `pipecmd`s, on another hand, are
+(`argv[0]`) plus flags `argv[1], argv[2], ...`. `pipecmd`s, on another hand,
-a pair of executable commands piped in such a way that the output of the first
+contain an executable command to the left and simply a bytestream to the right.

+> In the parsing of any pipe, the left side is always a program whose output must
-acts as the input of the second.
+serve as input to the right-hand program, but the right hand program itself
+could be a simple command or could be another pipe (e.g. `cmd_1 | cmd_2 | cmd_3`).
+For that reason, the `right` field of a `pipecmd` is not predefined as any type of command: it is a bytestream that must be parsed and dealt with according to its content.

 Since the execution of commands separated by a
-semi-colon ';' is as simple as executing them in linear order, we don't really
+semi-colon `;` is as simple as executing them in linear order, we don't really
 need to specify an abstract representation of them: we'll parse them linearly
 from the `stdin` stream.

-Let us define parsing functions specific to each of this `cmd` types; i.e.
-functions which can read a parent node of the tree
+However, we *could* in principle program a new `cmd`
+type with `left` and `right` fields corresponding to `;`-separated commands.

 # 1: Execution, forking and the `pipe` function

-Let us assume we can parse a byte stream and detect what kind of command it
-holds: a piped command or a simple execution command.

 I assume the reader is familiarized with the fundamental `fork()` syscall, one
 of the strangest and prettiest of its lot.
 Thus, I will provide the function